Tommy Zoom: Synopsis

 Each episode begins and ends with a live action sequence, narrated by Daniel (Tommy's dog), in which Tommy is faced with a dilemma.
-Daniel will pose the question "What should Tommy do?
+Daniel will pose the question, "What should Tommy do?
 What would Tommy Zoom do?"
-The show then switches to animation to show Tommy Zoom foiling a plot by Polluto which has some link to whatever problem the real Tommy currently faces.
-After saving the world "in a zoom", the live-action element is re-introduced, and Tommy is seen to make the right choices and solve whatever problem he has.
+The show then switches to animation to show Tommy Zoom foiling a plot by Polluto, which has some link to whatever problem the real Tommy currently faces.
+After saving the world "in a zoom", the live-action element is reintroduced, and Tommy is seen to make the right choices and solve whatever problem he has.